All Episodes

 They just put them back on the street.

-But the Democratic Party's go ahead.
+But the Democratic Party's, go ahead.

 I think in that case, he actually finally complained because he actually wanted to be kept in jail.

-Uh he was a guy who'd spent a large part of his life in jail.
+He was a guy who'd spent a large part of his life in jail.

-You know, he got fed, he got taken care of, he didn't have to think about much.
+He didn't have to think about much.

-They're just going to keep putting you back on the street, which of course has led to a dramatic increase in New York crime.
+They're just going to keep putting you back on the street, which, of course, has led to a dramatic increase in New York crime.

-It's it's for the very first time beginning to go back to the pre-Giuliani period where it was dangerous to even go downtown.
+It's for the very first time beginning to go back to the pre-Giuliani period where it was dangerous to even go downtown.

 The result, of course, is relatively smart people figured out how to go out and steal $850 at a time.

-I mean, you have people that that spend time in jail for violent crimes in these sanctuary cities, and then never turned over to ice as the law requires, and then they basically get a get out of jail and get the stay in America free card.
+I mean, you have people that spend time in jail for violent crimes in these sanctuary cities and then never turned over to ICE as the law requires.

-Uh then you have, for example, we do have laws.
+Then you have, for example, we do have laws.

-You were, you know, Speaker of the House, lawmaker, it's supposed to be a coequal branch of government, and yet our immigration laws are just not only routinely ignored, uh, but it's gotten so bad the Biden administration now is aiding and abetting in the law breaking, and then they're they're moving people to all sorts of states.
+And yet our immigration laws are just not only routinely ignored, but it's gotten so bad, the Biden administration now is aiding and abetting in the law breaking.

 They're getting paid.

-I'm I'm a supporter of legal immigration.
+And so I'm a supporter of legal immigration.

-And I don't care where you come from, just do it legally and welcome to the country.
+Just do it legally and welcome to the country.

-I think you should have a COVID test, I think a health check, I think that's fair for the American people.
+I think that's fair for the American people.

-I similarly believe that you should have a background check to make sure you don't have radical associations, and I think you should be able to prove that you're able to pay for everything yourself and that you won't be a burden on the American taxpayer.
+And I think you should be able to prove that you're able to pay for everything yourself and that you won't be a burden on the American taxpayer.

 Short of that, welcome to the country.